 Rather than send a postcard that arrives home much later than you do, you can send a photo of yourself on holiday as a postcard.
-This easy to use app allows you to select any image from your camera’s gallery and personalise it with layouts your own message.
+This easy to use app allows you to select any image from your camera’s gallery and personalize it with layouts your own message.
 What’s even better is that it’s posted either from the UK or the US so the delivery times are really fast.

 The Cheaper Calls app is a calling app that enables you to make free international calls as long as you and the person you want to call both have the Cheaper Calls app.
 You can also use this app to avoid roaming charges.
-Unlike other calling apps it compresses data (you will need 2G, 3G or Wi-Fi to make free calls) so you barely use any data to make calls, plus its available worldwide.
+Unlike other calling apps it compresses data (you will need 2G, 3G or Wi-Fi to make free calls) so you barely use any data to make calls, plus it is available worldwide.
 If the other person doesn’t have the app or you don’t have a data connection you can still make calls if you add credit.
 Calls are the lowest rates you will find and you get 100 free minutes so you can test it for yourself for free!

 We love this app as it makes you look amazing in photos!
 You can add filters and edit photos easily and also create some pretty cool effects.

-If you want to learn a bit of the language before you travel or even while you are away, this app teaches you the basics in a fun game like way.
+If you want to learn a bit of the language before you travel or even while you are away, this app teaches you the basics in a fun game-like way.
 Learn to read, write and speak in one of many available languages so you can communicate easily when you are abroad.

 Running out of battery before you get to take that epic photo is so annoying!
 If you don’t have a powerbank or other type of portable power device you can download Juice Defender to increase your battery life by about 50%.
 Meaning you can take more photos and consult your travel apps without having to worry about your battery dying on you.

-We love using Pinterest to plan our trips, you can pin photos of all the places you want to visit to a map so you know where you want to go (read this blog to see how to plan your trip with Pinterest).
-You can also share your favourite holiday snaps with your friends and family.
+We love using Pinterest to plan our trips, you can pin photos of all the places you want to visit a map so you know where you want to go (read this blog to see how to plan your trip with Pinterest).
+You can also share your favorite holiday snaps with your friends and family.